AdaptNC: Adaptive Nonconformity Scores for Conformal Prediction under Distribution Shift: Introduction

-In this paper, we propose \textbf{AdaptNC}, a novel framework that enables the \textit{joint online adaptation} of both the conformal threshold and the nonconformity score parameters.
+Recent online CP methods adapt the conformal threshold to maintain coverage under distribution shift\cite{gibbs_adaptive_2021,gibbs_conformal_2024, zaffran_adaptive_2022}.
+However, because they keep the non-conformity score fixed, they can only resize prediction regions rather than reshape them.
+This limitation is important in robotic settings, where shifts such as sensor degradation or policy changes can alter the geometry of prediction errors.
+Separately, previous work has addressed the design of non-conformity score functions\cite{kiyani_length_2024,gao_volume_2025}, including control and robotics settings with multi-dimensional outputs \cite{tumu_multi-modal_2024,tumu_physics_2023,cleaveland_conformal_2024,braun_minimum_2025}, however, this work does not address the adaptation of the non-conformity score in response to distribution shift.

 Unlike existing methods that only tune the threshold, AdaptNC optimizes the underlying score function to ensure that prediction regions remain tight and informative even as the data distribution evolves.
-To handle non-stationarity, we introduce an \textit{adaptive reweighting scheme} that leverages DtACI expert weights to prioritize the most relevant historical observations during score optimization.
-To mitigate ``coverage shock'' (the sudden instability in coverage that occurs when a score function is modified) we employ a counterfactual \textit{replay mechanism} to recalibrate the quantile threshold following a score update.
+AdaptNC also shifts the conformal threshold.
+In order to provide principled score function adaptation, we introduce an \textit{adaptive reweighting scheme} that leverages DtACI expert weights to prioritize the most relevant historical observations during score optimization.
+The joint adaptation of the score function and threshold introduces the phenomenon of ``coverage shock": the errors in coverage caused by evaluating old threshold values under a new score function.
+To mitigate ``coverage shock'' we employ a counterfactual \textit{replay mechanism} to recalibrate the conformal threshold following a score update.
+Across three robotic settings with structural distribution shifts, AdaptNC maintains target coverage while producing smaller prediction regions than threshold-adaptation baselines, demonstrating that score adaptation improves efficiency without sacrificing empirical coverage.

-\textbf{Contributions:} This paper addresses the challenge of constructing efficient, uncertainty-aware prediction regions under arbitrary distribution shift by contributing: \begin{enumerate} \item \textbf{Online Score Adaptation:} We present a method for the online optimization of nonconformity scores and their corresponding quantiles that minimizes prediction region volume while enabling adaptation to shifting distributions. \item \textbf{Dynamic Weighting and Replay Buffer:} We develop a weighting mechanism for data based on distribution shift, and a replay mechanism to maintain coverage stability during score parameter transitions. \item \textbf{Empirical Validation on Robotic Benchmarks:} We evaluate AdaptNC on robotic tasks involving structural shifts, including multi-agent policy changes and sensor degradation.
-We demonstrate that AdaptNC significantly reduces prediction volume compared to state-of-the-art online CP baselines while rigorously maintaining target coverage levels.
+\textbf{Contributions:} This paper addresses the challenge of constructing efficient, uncertainty-aware prediction regions under distribution shift by contributing: \begin{enumerate} \item \textbf{Online Score Function and Threshold Adaptation:} We present a method for the online optimization of non-conformity scores and their corresponding conformal thresholds that minimizes prediction region volume while enabling adaptation to shifting distributions.

+\item \textbf{Dynamic Weighting and Replay Buffer:} We develop a weighting mechanism for data based on the rate of distribution shift, and a replay mechanism to maintain coverage stability during score parameter transitions.